 Compiled by the Road Trip Alberta team

-This is a town that barely needs an introduction.
-Banff is world-renowned and well-loved, often earning top awards like Best of the World by National Geographic Traveller, and Traveler’s Choice by AFAR.
+Banff is a town that barely needs an introduction.
+It’s a world-renowned and well-loved place, often earning top awards like Best of the World by National Geographic Traveller and Traveler’s Choice by AFAR.
 There are so many incredible things to do in Banff that it deserves every accolade.

-As Albertans, this is a town we visit often and know well.
-To our benefit, we can purposefully time our trips to avoid prime tourist season, but even if immersed in a crowd, Banff still shines as a once-in-a-lifetime destination.
-We all count ourselves blessed for having Banff National Park on our own doorstep.
+As Albertans, this is a town we often visit and know well.
+To our benefit, we can purposefully time our trips to avoid prime tourist season, but the mountain town still shines as a once-in-a-lifetime destination even if immersed in a crowd.
+We all count ourselves blessed to have Banff National Park on our doorstep.

 This guide will give you a taste of all the best things to do in Banff, Canada.
-There is a LOT.
-From hiking and canoeing in summer to skiing and tubing in winter, and spa-ing (is that a word?) to wildlife-spotting all year round, this resort town is truly a destination for all seasons.
+And there is a LOT.
+From best hikes and canoeing spots in summer to skiing and tubing in winter, and spa-ing (is that a word?) to wildlife-spotting all year round.
+So it’s no shock this resort town is truly one of the most popular destinations in the world for all seasons.

 Acknowledgments